-Internal Controls Objective Safeguarding of assets Assets are safeguarded on behalf of Athletics Ireland Segregation of duties Error and fraud are minimised & likely to be detected Responsibilities are allocated to ensure that key tasks are segregated Segregated duties include custody, authorisation & approval, recording & execution of a specific transaction Physical access controls Only authorised personnel have access to the records & assets Authorisation & approval limits Appropriate responsible persons should have authorisation/approval limits for transactions Management control Information can be prepared & disclosed in a timely, efficient and informative manner Arithmetical & accounting controls Complete & accurate accounting records are kept so financial transactions can be recorded & disclosed Procedures to ensure the reliability of data processing & information reports Supervision & periodic reconciliation Variances between actual & budgets are managed & monitored Routine and impromptu checks of the control activities are conducted on a regular and structured basis Human resource control Staff adhere to organisational policies & procedures Systems excellence will be a function of the competence & integrity of those who are responsible for operating it The recruitment, training and remuneration of appropriately qualified and experienced staff Compliance review The organisation and its staff adhere to statutory and relevant regulatory requirements
+Internal Controls Objective Safeguarding of assets Assets are safeguarded on behalf of Athletics Ireland Segregation of duties Error and fraud are minimised & likely to be detected Responsibilities are allocated to ensure that key tasks are segregated Segregated duties include custody, authorisation & approval, recording & execution of a specific transaction Physical access controls Only authorised personnel have access to the records & assets Authorisation & approval limits Appropriate responsible persons should have authorisation/approval limits for transactions Management control Information can be prepared & disclosed in a timely, efficient and informative manner Arithmetical & accounting controls Complete & accurate accounting records are kept so financial transactions can be recorded & disclosed Procedures to ensure the reliability of data processing & information reports Supervision & periodic reconciliation Variances between actual & budgets are managed & monitored Routine and impromptu checks of the control activities are conducted on a regular and structured basis Human resource control Staff adhere to organisational policies & procedures Systems excellence will be a function of the competence & integrity of those who are responsible for operating it The recruitment, training and remuneration of appropriately qualified and experienced staff Compliance review The organisation and its staff adhere to statutory and relevant regulatory requirements has the responsibility to ensure that the departments are aware of their responsibilities and adhere to the policies and procedures stated in this document.

-Note Kit supplies are considered assets and require safeguarding and access control.
+Note: Kit supplies are considered assets and require safeguarding and access control.

-The management and ultimately the Board should ensure that there is a strong focus on the role and expertise of the Finance Department to ensure that finance personnel are conversant with all developments and best practice in this area.
-The Finance Director has the responsibility to ensure that the organisation adheres to and enforces the policies and procedures stated in this document.
+The management and ultimately the Board will ensure that there is a strong focus on the role and expertise of the Finance Department to ensure that finance personnel are conversant with all developments and best practice in this area.
+The Finance Director

 As part of realising the above, it is the responsibility of the Board, CEO, management, and employees of the organisation to communicate immediately to the Finance Director, any material changes or deviations to the policies and procedures as outlined in this document.
-Any material changes in the organisations policies or procedures must be communicated to and sanctioned by the Finance Committee and then approved by the Board.
+Any material changes in the organisations policies or procedures must be communicated to and sanctioned by the Finance and Risk Committee and then approved by the Board.